sksunariya/package-tracking-system/README.md

   - Charlie: `charlie / charlie123`

 ## How to Run
-1. Clone the repository or download the ZIP file.
+1. Clone the repository.
 2. Open `index.html` in your browser.
-3. Use the provided login credentials to log in as
+3. Use the provided login credentials to log in.